Efficiency

 D'BakerAid™ Efficiency

-D'BakerAid™ Uses Almost No Power
+D'BakerAid™ Uses Very Little Power

-What we measured / compared
+What we Measured / Compared

 Key finding (efficiency metric)

-Family Size Output in a Single Cycle
+Family Size Output in One Cycle

-What we measured / defined
+What we Measured / defined

 • Maximum practical batch size per cycle.